BlueKnight-Eng/BlueKnight-Eng/README.md

 - 👀 I’m interested in Web Development, Network Security, and Software Engineering!
 - 🌱 I’m currently learning HTML, CSS, JavaScript, and React.
 - 💞️ I’m looking to collaborate on web development projects, open-source contributions, and security-related projects.
-- 📫 You can reach me via email at [rdmontero20@gmail.com] or connect with me on [LinkedI](www.linkedin.com/in/reymondmontero)
+- 📫 You can reach me via email at [rdmontero20@gmail.com] or connect with me on [LinkedIn](www.linkedin.com/in/reymondmontero)
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I’m a certified Work-at-Heights professional and have a background in field engineering!

 <!---
 BlueKnight-Eng/BlueKnight-Eng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.